conorjgallagher/Dynamics.ExtendedSvcUtil/README.md

 # Dynamics.ExtendedSvcUtil

-Extension of the CrmSvcUtil to allow more custom creation of early bound types
+Extension of the CrmSvcUtil to allow more custom creation of early bound types.
+Latest version of the DLL included in the root folder

 ## Synopsis